What is a fig?

 Elmi figs

-It is another species of fig tree, whose fruit is black and the tip is darker than other sections.
+Elmi is another species of fig tree with a black fruit and a darker tip than other sections.
 It is a medium-sized fig that has a sour and sweet taste and is suitable for eating fresh.

 Plantain figs

-Plantain leaves have yellowish-green fruits and are considered early trees.
-The fruit is used for eating and drying.
+Plantain figs have yellowish-green fruits and are used for eating and drying.

 Rono figs